davidfrantz/force/docs/source/links.rst

+.. _links:

 Links, Code, etc.
 =================

 Download the FORCE code from `Github <https://github.com/davidfrantz/force>`_.
-It is open source, and free!
+It is open source and free!

 Have a look at my `Tutorials <https://davidfrantz.github.io/tutorials>`_.
 Check regularly for new content.